Why should you properly insulate your home?

 Insulation R-value Standards

 Each state has a standard when it comes to proper insulation based on the climate in which you live.
-You can visit the Department of Energy for an R-value calculator to find out the exact standards based on the type of home you have, your location and your climate.
+You can visit the Department of Energy to find out the exact standards based on the type of home you have, your location and your climate.

 Types of insulation